Coral Triangle: Threats

 The biodiversity and natural productivity of the coral triangle are under threat from poor marine management (primarily from coastal development, overfishing and destructive fishing), lack of political will, poverty, high market demand, local disregard for rare and threatened species, climate change (warming, ocean acidification and rising sea levels).
 Coral reefs have experienced mass bleaching, which threaten to degrade the important ecosystems.
 An estimated 120 million people live within the Coral Triangle, of which approximately 2.25 million are fishers who depend on healthy seas to make a living.
 These threats are putting at risk livelihoods, economies, and future market supplies for species such as tuna.
 Studies have highlighted the alarming decline of coral cover in this region.
 However, a report published in 2021 described the reefs of the Coral Triangle as having shown resilience to large scale bleaching events.
 The Global Coral Reef Monitoring Network (GCRMN) reported in 2021, that the East Asian Seas region, which includes the Coral Triangle, was the only region where coral cover was substantially greater in 2019 (36.8%) as compared to 1983 (32.8%), which is the year that the earliest data was collected.
 This increase in coral cover occurred notwithstanding the reefs were affected by large scale coral bleaching events during the 2010s.
 The data on the cover of algae in the East Asian Seas shows that the cover of algae has progressively decreased resulting in an average of five times more coral than algae on these reefs.

 Since the marine resources are a principal source of income for the population, the downstream effects of losing these critical coastal ecosystems are enormous.

 Conservation

-The Coral Triangle is the subject of high-level conservation efforts by the region's governments, nature conservation organizations such as World Wide Fund for Nature, The Nature Conservancy and Conservation International, and donor agencies such as the Asian Development Bank, the Global Environment Facility and USAID.
+The Coral Triangle is the subject of high-level conservation efforts by the region's governments, nature conservation organizations such as World Wide Fund for Nature, The Nature Conservancy and Konservasi Indonesia, and donor agencies such as the Asian Development Bank, the Global Environment Facility and USAID.